As a high performing local authority who put our residents at the heart of what we do, we have a lot to celebrate. Are

 - cycle discounts: save up to 32 per cent against the cost of a cycle

-- Green lease cars: take a private lease on a new low-emission car of your choice, fully maintained and insured by the provider.
+- green lease cars: take a private lease on a new low-emission car of your choice, fully maintained and insured by the provider.
 Staff will enter into a two or three year agreement for monthly gross salary deductions, which means a saving in tax, national insurance and pension.
-Eligibility criteria exist for this scheme; and
+Eligibility criteria exist for this scheme

 - green travel loan scheme: an interest-free loan towards an annual season ticket to get you from home to work